Local players earn GHSA All-State football honors

 On the offensive side of the ball, in Class AA, Heard County Offensive lineman Drew Cornelius was named all-state.

-From Halaralson County, offensive lineman Eli Salmon and Bremen kicker Brody Derringer also earned Class AA all-state honors.
+From Haralson County, offensive lineman Eli Salmon and Bremen kicker Brody Derringer also earned Class AA all-state honors.

 Heard Couny linebacker Chief Borders, Temple defensive lineman Justin Isler, and Haralson County Marc Harris earned all-state honors on the defensive side.